pietrocinaglia/fape/README.md

 A testing pipeline based on the module (i.e., 'test') located into 'modules' is available.
 Furthermore, a set of synthetic files (.fq.gz) are located into 'samples'.
 Note that both testing module and synthetic files DO NOT PRODUCE an output, these are only for testing.
 We invite you to use a real pipeline based on non-testing modules to produce a valid output.

-## Reference
-The paper is not available.
-We will share it as soon as possible.

 ## MIT License